-A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Fail Additional Information: Pages passed 0/25.
-Pages checked were: 1.1-1.10, 2.1-2.7, 3.1-3.8.
-Every page had in book links that were in blue text but were not underlined to signify them as links.
-They did have parentheses around them but were not underlined as links usually are.
-B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: Average of the header and text contrast scores.
-C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Pages passed 25/25.
-Pages checked were: 1.1-1.10, 2.1-2.7, 3.1-3.8.
-All chapter headers passed with black ink on a white background with a contrast ratio of 21.0:1.
-Headers were checked using the Colour Contrast Analyser.
-D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass

-Additional Information: Pages passed 25/25.
-Pages checked were: 1.1-1.10, 2.1-2.7, 3.1-3.8.
-The body text passed with black ink on a white background with a contrast ratio of 11.73:1.
-Headers were checked using the Colour Contrast Analyser.
-E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-N/A Additional Information: No simple images found in the text.
+Α. All information within the material that is Fail

+conveyed using color is also available in a

+manner that is compatible with those that do

+not perceive color, and information conveyed

+by color is also conveyed in other ways.

+Additio nal Information: 0/44 pages pass.

+В. Information is conveyed from the sub- Pass

+categories for contrast.

+Additio nal Information: 44/44 pages pass.

+C. Contrast for headers passed WCAG AA Pass

+standards for large texts (contrast ratio 3:1).

+Additio nal Information: 44/44 pages pass.

+D. Contrast for text passed WCAG AA standards Pass

+for normal texts (contrast ratio of 4.5:1).

+Additio nal Information: 44/44 pages pass.

+E. Contrast for simple images (for example, N/A

+images of atoms) passed WCAG AA standards

+(contrast ratio of 4.5:1).

+Additio nal Information: No simple images found.